the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Controlled Components

-You already learned about the unidirectional data flow in React.
-The same law applies for the input field, which updates the local state with the `searchTerm` in order to filter the list.
-When the state changes, the `render()` method runs again and uses the recent `searchTerm` from the local state to apply the filter condition.
+We covered unidirectional data flows before, and the same law applies for the input field, which updates the internal state with the `searchTerm` to filter the list.
+When the state changes, the `render()` method runs again and uses the recent `searchTerm` from the internal state to apply the filter condition.

-But didn't we forget something in the input element?
-A HTML input tag comes with a `value` attribute.
-The value attribute usually has the value that is shown in the input field.
-In this case it would be the `searchTerm` property.
-However, it seems like we don't need that in React.

-That's wrong.
-Form elements such as `<input>`, `<textarea>` and `<select>` hold their own internal state in plain HTML.
+An HTML input tag comes with a `value` attribute.
+The value attribute usually contains the value shown in the input field.
+In this case, that is the `searchTerm` property.
+Form elements such as `<input>`, `<textarea>`, and `<select>` hold their own state in plain HTML.
 They modify the value internally once someone changes it from the outside.
-In React that's called an **uncontrolled component**, because it handles its own state.
-In React, you should make sure to make those elements **controlled components**.
+In React, that's called an **uncontrolled component**, because it handles its own state.
+We want to make sure those elements are **controlled components** instead.

-How should you do that?
-You only have to set the value attribute of the input field.
-The value is already saved in the `searchTerm` state property.
-So why not access it from there?
+To do this, we set the value attribute of the input field, which is already saved in the `searchTerm` state property, so we can access it from there:

-{title="Code Playground",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {